chocolateflight/react-tic-tac-toe/README.md

 ### Continued development

 I have the impression that I have used far too many useStates in this project.
 I want to learn how to avoid this by perhaps using more advanced React features.
+My goal with this project was to learn more about how React and Typescript work together.
+In future projects, I want to pay more attention to scalability (e.g. building a better version of the logic to determine the winner) as well as making some aspects of the code more readable.

 ### Useful resources